gatsbyjs/gatsby/docs/docs/deploying-to-gitlab-pages.md

 title: Deploying to GitLab Pages
 ---

 GitLab Pages are very similar to GitHub Pages.
-It also supports custom domain names and SSL certificates.
-The process of setting GitLab pages up is made a lot easier with GitLab's included continuous integration platform.
+GitLab Pages also supports custom domain names and SSL certificates and includes a continuous integration platform.

-Create a new GitLab repository, [create a new Gatsby site](https://www.gatsbyjs.org/docs/) if you haven't already, and add the GitLab remote.
+Create a new GitLab repository, [create a new Gatsby site](/docs/) if you haven't already, and add the GitLab remote.

 ```bash
 git init